saloon-protocol/smartcontracts/README.md

   Project would only ever need to pay waht is necessary instead of full APY....
   But what happens if they dont pay?
-  - Premium is paid on what APY the current premiumBalance allows, APY is reset to whatever premiumBalance dictates -
+  - Premium is paid on what APY the current premiumBalance allows, APY is reset to whatever premiumBalance dictates

+ClaimPremium:

+- if last time premium was called > 1 period

+  - calculate size of APY periods
+  - iterate through APY periods
+    - check state balance of that period
+    - calculate APYperday
+      -multiply by period length
+  - sum to Total accruedpremium

+- transfer to staker
+- if transfer fails:
+  - call payPremium to top up address balance
+  - transfer to staker
+  - if this transfer fails:
+    - decrease APY to premium balance and pay him whatever we can?

+PayPremium:

+- what if full pool goes a full period without payment?
+  - payPremium is called if claimPremium drains contract out of balance!!
+-

 TODO: